tamgan777/conversation_memory_module/README.md

 Conclusion

-The Conversation Memory Module is a lightweight, scalable, and production-ready backend service for storing and managing conversational context.
-It provides session-based memory management, efficient retrieval mechanisms, search capabilities, and a clean REST API, making it suitable for AI assistants, interview systems, chatbots, customer support solutions, and any application that requires persistent conversational memory.
+The Conversation Memory Module is a lightweight, scalable, and maintainable backend service for storing and managing conversational context.
+By combining FastAPI, SQLAlchemy, and SQLite, it provides a reliable foundation for AI assistants, interview systems, chatbots, and customer support platforms that require persistent conversation memory.